 It also helps rejuvenate you along the path toward your goal.
 “Resolutions are simply goals,” says clinical psychologist Forest Talley, PhD, at Invictus Psychological Services in Folsom, CA. “Goals that we stick to have tremendous power because they change life’s trajectory; They have the punch to rekindle old passions, to unveil forgotten potential, and to spark a cascade of positive change.”

 Need help keeping track?
 Head to the FitOn app!
-You can ‘favorite’ your favorite meals and workouts, keep tabs on your completed workouts, add activity, and even sync your workouts and health data with Apple Health.
+With everything in one easy-to-access location, it takes away the stress and confusion of planning and tracking your progress.
+You can ‘favorite’ your favorite meals, keep tabs on your completed workouts, add activity, and use the FitOn step tracker to keep track of your daily step count.

 #5 Drop The Perfectionism